andrew171717/GDKExtension/README.md

 # Modifications used for the release of **[Launcher Heroes](http://launcherheroes.com/)**:
+This is a fork of the "GameMaker Studio 2 - GDK Extension"

 Newly Added Functions:
 - xboxone_update_recent_players(user_id, user_id_recent) - this has since been added to the offical, release, but I have not tested their version.
 My version only takes one user id, the offical version supports multiple as an array.